Configuring the Cisco Network Registrar Login Event Generator and the Subscriber Manager

 Note It is important to properly configure SM-LEG failure handling on the SM before continuing with the CNR LEG configuration.
-For information about configuring the SM, See the "Configuration File Options" chapter of the Cisco Service Control Management Suite Subscriber Manager User Guide.
+For information about configuring the SM, See the "Configuration File Options" chapter of Cisco Service Control Management Suite Subscriber Manager User Guide.

-In order to configure the failure handling, you must do the following in the configuration file:
+To configure the failure handling, you must do the following in the configuration file:

-•Activate SM-LEG Failure Handling
+•Activate SM-LEG Failure Handling.

-•Set LEG-Domains associations
+•Set LEG-Domains associations.